 Kelly Wang

 Hello!
-I'm a Ph.D. student at Northeastern University's Khoury College of Computer Sciences, advised by Dr. Ada Lerner.
-My research centers marginalized communities' experiences of privacy, particularly queer and queer-adjacent communities.
-I am interested in how the sociotechnical environment of communities influence the privacy threats they face, including intracommunity tensions, and how we can support the desires of marginalized users to seek safe and meaningful connection.
-Moving forward, I am also interested in doing more work with cross-cultural perspectives.
+I'm a third-year Ph.D. student at Northeastern University's Khoury College of Computer Sciences, advised by Dr. Michael Ann DeVito.
+My research centers marginalized individuals' experiences of privacy in community, particularly in queer and queer-adjacent communities.
+I am interested in how the sociotechnical environment of communities influence the privacy threats they face, particularly intracommunity tensions, and how we can support the desires of marginalized users to seek meaningful and equitable connection.
+Moving forward, I am also interested in doing more work with cross-cultural and intersectional perspectives.

 I obtained a Bachelor's Degree in Computer Science from Carnegie Mellon University, where I learned programming through a mathematics-heavy program while completing a concentration in Human-Computer Interaction focused on the human-centered design process.
 I then entered my current Ph.D. program at Northeastern University, where I have grown an affinity for qualitative research, including reflexive thematic analysis and constructivist grounded theory.